neil-stuart/EEE-Y3-arm/README.md

 ### Installation and Running
 1. Upload stepper_ctrlv2.ino to arduino nano.
 2. Connect arduino pins as they are indicated in stepper_ctrlv2.ino.
-3. Install the python package - navigate to the package directory moveo_python_package and type `pip install .`
+3. Install the python package - navigate to the package directory moveo_python_package and type `cd moveo_python_package`
+`pip install .`
 4. Find the COM port that arduino is connected to and set that value at the head of the client.py script.
-5. Run client.py - `python ./client/client.py`
+5. Run client.py -
+`python ./client/client.py`

 # Real-Time Object Detection and Reactive Motor Control for Dynamic Object Interaction
 ## Project Overview 📌